sbft-cps-tool-competition/cps-tool-competition/documentation/INSTALL.md

 >software like Parallel Desktop.
 In the past, others managed to run the pipeline on the Amazon Cloud using an appropriate
 >AMI.

-A porting to linux is expected in the near future, but we cannot guarantee it will be ready before the tool competition's deadline.
+A porting to Linux is expected in the near future, but we cannot guarantee it will be ready before the tool competition's deadline.
 You can track the following [issue on GitHub](https://github.com/BeamNG/BeamNGpy/issues/79) about Linux porting.